Gyungbu/beta_meta/README.md

 # Beta-Meta: a meta-analysis application considering heterogeneity among genome-wide association studies

 Beta-Meta is a meta-analysis application considering heterogeneity among GWAS studies.
+It provides a step-by-step meta-analysis of GWAS in the following order: heterogeneity test, two different calculations of an effect size and a p-value based on heterogeneity, and the Benjamini-Hochberg (BH) p-value adjustment.
 It uses the pandas library to deal with dataframes from excel input files.

 Beta-Meta consists of two versions: python script version and exe application.